 Krakow to Zakopane – The conclusion

 So, there are only three ways to get to Zakopane, by bus, by train, and by car.
 The fastest and the cheapest way to get there by public transport is by bus.
 It is also the easiest way since there are lots of buses every day.
-We think, however, that although the train is slow, this is the most comfortable way to travel.
-Of course, if you can drive, you will save yourself some travelling time, provided that you avoid the rush hours.
+We think, however, that although the train is slow, it is still the most comfortable way to travel and is actually a pleasant ride into the peaks of Southern Poland.
+Of course, if you can drive, you will save yourself some travelling time and get to have your own car for exploring the national parks and traditional villages once you arrive in Zakopane.